Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

   fingers in chain turns, but you must use one finger for pirouettes.
 As Jennifer's instructor told her, this is the only time when a follower will be extremely happy to receive the middle finger.
+- Engage your latissimus dorsi in an [open] position as opposed to using your biceps or forearms so there is a direct connection to your core.

 From Luke: